Packers star pass rusher Micah Parsons feared to have torn ACL, AP source says

 Gary had a chance to briefly speak with Parsons after the game.

-“Told to keep his head up and we're going to finish strong for him,” Gary said.
+“Told him to keep his head up and we're going to finish strong for him,” Gary said.
+“It hurt.”

+Green Bay was clinging to a 23-21 lead when Parsons was hurt.
+Soon after, Nix connected with Troy Franklin for the go-ahead score as the Broncos ran their winning streak to 11 games.

+Was it hard for the Packers to get back into it without No. 1 on the field?

 The 26-year-old Watson was hurt in the third quarter when Surtain made a diving interception and landed on top of him.
 Watson missed the start of the season as he recovered from tearing his ACL in Green Bay’s 2024 regular-season finale.
 He returned on Oct.
 26 at Pittsburgh.